dgeyzel/pball-tourney/README.md

 ## Requirements

 - Python 3.6 or higher
-- No external dependencies required (uses only Python standard library)
+- No external dependencies required for running the application (uses only Python standard library)
+- pytest (for running tests, see Testing section)

 ## Installation